Estimated Reading Time: 6 minutes

 With web filtering in mind, most “basic” and “consumer” solutions do not support full-path URL categorization (like zveloDB does)—and therefore do not account for path/file, parameters, or protocol.
 These offerings rely on DNS/IP to filter and protect users and network traffic from accessing “undesirable” websites.
 This is limiting because it only allows for classification(s) or objectionable/malicious identifiers to be assigned at the site level (or base domain, aka hostname).

 What happens when a site is compromised and that otherwise “clean”, high-traffic site begins to disseminate a malicious file from a single source or page?
 For that, check out our blog on the differences between base domain and full Path URLs.
-Or check out our other solutions for Network and Cyber Security.
+Or check out our other solutions for Cyber Threat Intelligence and Network Security.

 Below are a couple of articles to help you learn more about why it’s crucial for malicious detection and cyber threat intelligence solutions to have visibility and blocking capabilities on full-path URLs to ensure you achieve maximum protection as well as value.